php-dev-br/laravel-doc-pt-br/middleware.md

         }
     }

-As you can see, if the given `token` does not match our secret token, the middleware will return an HTTP redirect to the client; otherwise, the request will be passed further into the application.
-To pass the request deeper into the application (allowing the middleware to "pass"), you should call the `$next` callback with the `$request`.
+As you can see, if the given `age` is less than or equal to `200`, the middleware will return an HTTP redirect to the client; otherwise, the request will be passed further into the application.
+To pass the request deeper into the application (allowing the middleware to "pass"), call the `$next` callback with the `$request`.

 It's best to envision middleware as a series of "layers" HTTP requests must pass through before they hit your application.
 Each layer can examine the request and even reject it entirely.

 > {tip} All middleware are resolved via the [service container](container.md), so you may type-hint any dependencies you need within a middleware's constructor.

-<a name="before-after-middleware"></a>
-<a name="middleware-and-responses"></a>
-#### Middleware & Responses
+#### Before & After Middleware

-Of course, a middleware can perform tasks before or after passing the request deeper into the application.
+Whether a middleware runs before or after a request depends on the middleware itself.
 For example, the following middleware would perform some task **before** the request is handled by the application:

     <?php